tigera-cs/Calico-Foundation/4.3-policy-advanced-lab/README.md

 ### Create Egress Lockdown policy as a Security Admin for the cluster

 This lab guides you through the process of deploying a egress lockdown policy in our cluster.
-In the previous lab, we have applied a policy that allows egress access to the pods.
+In the previous lab, we applied a policy that allows wide open egress access to customer and summary pods.
 Best-practices call for a restrictive policy that allows minimal access and denies everything else.

 Let's first start with verifying connectivity with the configuration applied in the previous lab.
-Confirm that pods are able to initiate connections to the Internet.
+Confirm that the customer pod is able to initiate connections to the Internet.

 Exec into the customer pod.